-There are two fundamental reasons why such complexity may result in taxpayers having imperfect knowledge about the tax system with which they interact.
-First, complexity makes it costly for taxpayers in terms of cognitive abilities, time, or money to learn about the details.
-It is therefore plausible that many taxpayers are not aware of some or most tax law provisions that currently affect them, or that will affect them in the future.
+law provisions that currently affect them, or that will affect them in the future.
 Note that this argument does not rely on bounded rationality.
 It simply stresses the fact that gathering and processing information is costly, so even fully rational economic agents may prefer to have less than perfect knowledge of the tax schedule.
-They then use any information they get from the interaction with the tax system, as well as any other signals, to update their beliefs.
+They then use any information they get from the interaction with the tax system, as well as any related signals, to update their beliefs.
 Following Feige and Pearce (1976) and Buiter (1980), this is referred to as economically, as opposed to technically, optimal belief formation.
 Second, taxpayers may be boundedly rational.
 In this case, a certain framing of tax changes makes them more salient, resulting in taxpayers being more responsive, and vice versa.

 There are two degrees to which taxpayers may have misperceptions about the tax system they interact with.
 First, they may experience ex ante misperceptions.
-This is the case when taxpayers fail to predict a future change in the tax schedule that they face even though such change is predictable.
+This is the case when taxpayers fail to predict a future change in the tax schedule that will impact them even though the change is predictable.
 For example, at the cross-sectional level, a household loses eligibility for the Child Tax Credit when their child turns 17.
 Alternatively, at the aggregate level, some tax cuts come with sunset provisions, such as the Economic Growth and Tax Relief Reconciliation Act of 2001.
 Such changes in the tax schedule are predictable, but may not necessarily be predicted by taxpayers ex ante.
 When experiencing ex ante misperceptions, households may fail to intertemporarily optimize their behavior and they may exhibit "excess behavioral sensitivity" to predictable changes in the tax schedule.
-This argument is closely related to empirical research
+This argument is closely related to empirical research on the permanent income hypothesis (PIH), especially the finding that consumption tends to increase after predictable income increases despite an absence of credit constraints.